-If you want to change or delete enrollment data for study subjects, that is, records in the enrollment panel, you must perform a global change or global deletion.
+If you want to change or delete enrollment data for study participants, that is, records in the enrollment panel, you must perform a global change or global deletion.
 You cannot change or delete enrollment data using any other method.
-To change or delete subject item values or any subject-related context items, you must select only the enrollment panel.
-If you change or delete the subject item, when the global change is successful, records are changed or deleted in all panels in which the subject item is stored.
-To change other context item values, select all the panels you want to change, excluding the enrollment panel and any type 0 panels (non-subject data).
+To change or delete participant item values or any participant-related context items, you must select only the enrollment panel.
+If you change or delete the participant item, when the global change is successful, records are changed or deleted in all panels in which the participant item is stored.
+To change other context item values, select all the panels you want to change, excluding the enrollment panel and any type 0 panels (non-participant data).